10 Common Financial Mistakes to Avoid

 Living beyond your means is one of the easiest ways to fall into financial trouble.
 Spending more than you earn may lead to debt accumulation, especially if you use credit cards to cover the gap.
 Over time, this habit can make it difficult to save or invest, which affects your future financial health.

 To break this cycle, assess your monthly income and match your lifestyle to fit within it.
 Look for areas where you can reduce spending, such as dining out or subscription services.
 Living within your means sets the foundation for financial security and keeps you from accumulating debt.
+While some may rush into a consumer proposal when overwhelmed by debt, it’s worth exploring other alternative financing options that could offer more flexibility and less long-term impact.

 5. Not Having a Clear Financial Plan